Copyright © Giulia Skye 2021

 “No.” Helen sighed, tired of correcting him.
 “Liz, the girl I saved from a drunken fight.
 It was her dickhead boyfriend who started it.”

 “Thank you.”
-Helen kissed him on the cheek and, because she knew he hated it, ruffled his hair.
+Helen kissed him on the cheek and because he hated it, ruffled his hair.
 He went to swat her away, but she was already dashing off across Broad Quay to the floating harbor.

-“That’s one hundred and twenty minutes!” he called after her.
+“That’s one hundred and twenty minutes!” she heard him call out.
 “See if you can stay out of trouble for that long!”

 The Waterside was Bristol’s best and most well-known hotel.
-Situated in the heart of the city, boasting magnificent views of the harborside and historic dockyard, it would never be in Helen’s price range even for a coffee, and certainly not the type of place she’d ever hang out in on the rare days she’d leave her village in the Mendip Hills.
-When she’d had to venture into the city to meet with Jaxon, they’d done so at his flat in Clifton, which he used as his office—the same office Helen had been caught breaking in to.
+Situated in the heart of the city, boasting magnificent views of the harborside and historic dockyard, it wasn’t in Helen’s price range for a coffee, let alone the type of place she’d hang out in on the rare days she’d leave her village in the Mendip Hills.
+When she’d had to venture into the city to meet with Jaxon, they’d done so at his flat in Brislington, which he used as his office—the same office Helen had broken in to.

 Needless to say, she’d missed her bus, had to call Tom to come fetch her—again—and worst of all, she hadn’t got her money.